Raqib Shaw

-Raqib Shaw (born 1974) is a Kashmir-raised, London-based artist.
-He is known for his opulent and intricately detailed paintings of imagined paradises, inlaid with vibrantly coloured jewels and enamel.
-His paintings and sculptures evoke the work of Old Masters such as Holbein and Bosch, whilst drawing on multifarious sources, from mythology and religion to poetry, literature, art history, textiles and decorative arts from both eastern and western traditions, all infused with the artist's imagination.
+Raqib Shaw (born 1974) is an Indian artist based in London.
+He is known for his opulent and intricate paintings of imagined paradises, inlaid with vibrantly coloured jewels and enamel.
+His paintings and sculptures evoke the work of Old Masters such as Holbein and Bosch, whilst drawing on multifarious sources, from mythology and religion to poetry, literature, art history, textiles and decorative arts from both eastern (including Indian) and western traditions, all infused with the artist's imagination.

 Early life

-Raqib Shaw was born in Calcutta in 1974, but spent his formative years in Kashmir where his family worked as merchants.
+Raqib Shaw was born in Calcutta in 1974, but spent his formative years in Jammu and Kashmir where his family worked as merchants.

 In 1989 political unrest began to grow in Kashmir, eventually driving the Shaw family to relocate to New Delhi in 1992.
 From 1992–1998 Shaw worked for his maternal uncle in the family business, an activity that ranged from interior design, architecture, to selling jewellery, antiques, carpets and fabrics.
 This opportunity brought him into contact with the many beautiful things that were being made in India.

 Family business brought Shaw to London in 1993, where he was able to see the paintings at the National Gallery for the first time.
 This encounter convinced him to spend the rest of his life in England as a practising artist.

 In 1998, Shaw moved to London where he studied for both his BA and MA at Central Saint Martins School of Art.

 Though Shaw initially struggled with painting, his early experiments with a number of materials, namely enamel, household and car paint, bought from a local branch of Leyland, were to set the foundation for his technique of manipulating pools of industrial paint with a porcupine quill.